Mandracord/polManager/README.md

 ## Install

 - Download or clone the repo
+- Change .env.example to .env and update the values inside.
 - Run the docker-compose.yml:
     `docker compose up -d --build`

 ## Access Webpage